 16. During the hearing, each party shall have an opportunity to make an opening statement, present evidence, question witnesses, ask questions of the opposing party, present a rebuttal, and present a closing statement.
 The chair of the hearing board may set time limits on each party’s presentation.

-E. The hearing board shall render a decision and prepare a written report of its findings and supporting rationale.
-As part of its decision, the hearing board shall recommend what, if any, redress or sanction should be implemented by the appropriate unit administrator.
-The chair of the hearing board shall forward copies of the report to the appropriate unit administrator within three class days of the hearing.
+D. The hearing board shall render a decision and prepare a written report of its findings and supporting rationale.
+The hearing body shall determine whether each allegation has been supported by a preponderance of the evidence.
+As part of its decision, the hearing board shall determine what, if any, redress or sanction should be implemented by the appropriate unit administrator (normally, the head of the unit in which the problem occurred).
+The chair of the hearing board shall forward copies of the report to the Dean of Undergraduate Studies who then forwards it to the parties and the appropriate unit administrator within three class days of the hearing.

-F. Upon receipt of the hearing board’s report, the appropriate unit administrator, in consultation with the hearing board, shall determine an appropriate redress or sanction within three class days.
-The chair of the hearing board will immediately forward copies of the final decision to the parties, the unit administrator who will implement the redress or sanctions, and the University Ombudsperson.
+E. Upon receipt of the hearing board’s report, the appropriate unit administrator shall implement the redress or sanction (other than recess or dismissal from the University) within five class days.
 All recipients of the report are expected to respect the confidentiality of the report.
 If an appeal is filed pursuant to Section VII below, any redress or sanctions imposed will be held in abeyance while the appeal is pending.

 V. Academic Disciplinary Hearings

-A. In cases in which a complaint is filed against an undergraduate student for academic misconduct and the student’s dean has requested an academic disciplinary hearing, the complaint will be forwarded to the Associate Provost.
+A. In cases in which a complaint is filed against an undergraduate student for academic misconduct and the student’s dean has requested an academic disciplinary hearing, the complaint will be forwarded to the Dean of Undergraduate Studies.

-B. Upon receiving a complaint, the Associate Provost shall promptly notify the student in writing that he or she has been accused of academic misconduct and that the student’s dean has requested an academic disciplinary hearing.
-The student shall be required to meet with the Associate Provost to discuss the alleged academic misconduct and review the academic disciplinary hearing process.
-The Associate Provost also will inform the student of his or her right to contest the allegation before the University Academic Integrity Hearing Board.
+B. Upon receiving a complaint, the Dean of Undergraduate Studies shall promptly notify the student in writing that he or she has been accused of academic misconduct and that the student’s dean has requested an academic disciplinary hearing.
+The student shall be required to meet with the Dean of Undergraduate Studies to discuss the alleged academic misconduct and review the academic disciplinary hearing process.
+The Dean of Undergraduate Studies also will inform the student of his or her right to contest the allegation before the University Academic Integrity Hearing Board as part of the academic disciplinary hearing process.

-C. The student shall have ten class days to request an academic grievance hearing to contest a penalty grade based on a charge of academic dishonesty.
-If the student files a request for a grievance hearing, the student will not meet with the Associate Provost until the University Academic Integrity Hearing Board has heard the student’s academic grievance and all appeals, if any, are final.
-If the University Academic Integrity Hearing Board determines that the student did not commit academic dishonesty, the student will not face any additional sanctions based on that charge.
+C. The student shall have ten class days to request an academic grievance hearing to contest an allegation of academic misconduct, including a penalty grade.
+If the University Academic Integrity Hearing Board and any subsequent appeals determine that the student did not commit academic misconduct, the student will not face any additional sanctions based on that charge.

-F. A student who admits his/her academic misconduct to the Associate Provost waives the right to a hearing to contest the allegation.
-In such a situation, the Associate Provost shall impose an appropriate redress or sanction for the academic misconduct.
+E. A student who admits his/her academic misconduct to the Dean of Undergraduate Studies waives the right to a hearing to contest the allegation.
+In such a situation, the Dean of Undergraduate Studies shall impose an appropriate redress or sanction for the academic misconduct.
 The student may appeal the appropriateness of the sanction/redress imposed to the University Academic Appeal Board.

 VI.
 Sanctions for Academic Misconduct

 The academic disciplinary sanctions imposed on a student should be based on a consideration of all circumstances in a particular case, including the student’s prior record of academic misconduct, if any.
-Such sanctions may include one more of the following:
+In addition to any penalty grades assessed by the instructor, such sanctions may include one or more of the following:

 A. Warning: An official written statement expressing disapproval of the behavior and notifying the student that it must not recur.